-Whether you are released after surgery or after an overnight stay in a recovery center or hospital, you will only be released to the care of a responsible adult.
-All of these instructions must be clear to the adult who will monitor your health and support you, around the clock in the first 24 hours following surgery.
+You will only be released to the care of a responsible adult.
+All of these instructions must be clear to the adult who will monitor your health and support you, around the clock during the first 24 hours following surgery.